notle1706/aws_notes/CLF-C02.md

 * AWS Chatbot - interactive service that allows you to receive and respond to notification alerts within messaging platforms like slack and amazon chime
 * AWS CloudTrail - Records all API calls made in the AWS accounts.
 It provides detailed history of events
 * Amazon EventBridge - An event bus service that enables event-driven architectures
-* Amazon Aurora - Fully managed Relational Database with automatic scaling
+* Amazon Aurora - Fully managed Relational Database with automatic scaling across multiple AZ
-* Amazon DynamoDB - Fully managed NoSQL database
+* Amazon DynamoDB - Fully managed NoSQL database acorss multiple AZ
 * Amazon RedShift - Fully managed relational warehouse service
 * AWS Transit Gateway - Connects your Amazon Virtual Private Clouds (VPCs) and on-premises networks through a central hub.
 This connection simplifies your network and puts an end to complex peering relationships.
 * Amazon Simple Queue Service (SQS) - fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications